reactive/data-client/website/versioned_docs/version-6.2/api/Resource.md

 A `undefined` can be used as a default to indicate the resource has not been created yet.
 This is useful when initializing a creation form using [Resource.fromJS()](#fromJS) directly.
-If `pk()` resolves to null it is considered not persisted to the server, and thus will not be kept in the cache. sdf sdfsd
+If `pk()` resolves to null it is considered not persisted to the server, and thus will not be kept in the cache.

 #### Other uses